-A short and rather interesting definition of the Ahuntsic Area of the borough of Ahuntsic-Cartierville divided into five different geographic sections, Center North, North East, North West, South East and South West.
+A short and rather interesting definition of the Ahuntsic Area located, of course, in the Ahuntsic-Cartierville borough.
+An area divided into five geographic sections, Center North, North East, North West, South East and South West.

 There has always been a strong religious presence in the Center North of the Ahuntsic area.
 Many health and scholar establishments now occupy buildings that were built decades or centuries ago by religious communities.
 Constructions that were built to last, that are still standing and that reflect our sociocultural evolution.

 Among them, the Centre d'hébergement Laurendeau on Gouin Boulevard East, the Collège Mont-Saint-Louis on Henri-Bourassa Boulevard, the École secondaire Sophie-Barat also on Gouin East, the Collège Andre-Grasset on Crémazie Boulevard, the Collège Ahuntsic on Saint-Hubert Street...

 In the 1930’s, during the Great Depression, many unemployed men with no place to go used makeshift solutions to build houses for their families.
 The district became so important that it gave rise to the Saints-Martyrs-Canadiens parish in 1941 where - not when!
 I was born and where I lived a good part of my life.

 The history of the North East area goes a long way.
 There are still many historical houses that remind us of a life that thrived and flourished around the mills and along the road leading to the Île-de-la-Visitation district, now a nature park.

 The Chemin du Sault-au-Récollet, now called the Gouin Boulevard has the largest concentration of old houses and buildings on the entire Island of Montreal.
 Some 300 buildings dating from the 18th century can still be seen and admired.